russellhadley/mcgutils/doc/getstarted.md

 ```

 The options to `install` are the same as you would use for the cijobs copy command since corediff
-uses cijobs to download the appropraite tools.
+uses cijobs to download the appropriate tools.
 I.e. the `install` command is just a wrapper over
 cijobs to simplify getting tools into the default location correctly.